 Whether at large annual meetings or closed-door executive retreats, Curt's appearances consistently win the highest possible marks.
 His messages are more than motivational and inspirational; they leave behind practical, do-able strategies designed to generate more resources for nonprofits and maximize profit potential for businesses.

-Curt is represented by Capital Media Communications.
-See the contact information page to get in touch regarding his speaking schedule and booking requirements.
+See the contact information page to get in touch regarding Curt's speaking schedule and booking requirements.

-The newly released Smart Giving Is Good Business is Weeden's latest book and considered his most important.
+Smart Giving Is Good Business is considered Weeden's most important book.
 It outlines a plan aimed at reversing a decades-long slide in corporate philanthropy.
 Often referred to as the "$8 billion book," Smart Giving maps out a plan to increase business cash donations by 50% over current contribution levels.

 Corporate Social Investing (with introductions by the late Paul Newman and investment guru Peter Lynch) remains one of the most successful books on corporate social investing.
 "It will change the way you think," said Vernon Jordan, former head of the National Urban League.

-Joan Ganz Coney, the co-founder of Sesame Street Workshop, calls How Women Can Beat Terrorism "a powerful argument on behalf of equality, opportunity and education for women."
+How Women Can Beat Terrorism calls on women to play a more prominent role in preventing terrorism.
+Joan Ganz Coney, the cofounder of Sesame Street Workshop, calls the book "a powerful argument on behalf of equality, opportunity and education for women."